Cybersecurity News: C.I.A. Vault 7 engineer convicted, Hackers targeted Jan 6 journalists, Twitter’s brief outage

 Microsoft published exploit code for a macOS App sandbox escape flaw

-Microsoft has uncovered a vulnerability in macOS that could allow specially crafted codes to escape the App Sandbox and run unrestricted on the system.
+Microsoft has uncovered a vulnerability in macOS that could “allow specially crafted codes to escape the App Sandbox and run unrestricted on the system.”
 Microsoft reported the issue to Apple through Coordinated Vulnerability Disclosure (CVD) via Microsoft Security Vulnerability Research (MSVR) in October 2021.
-Apple addressed the CVE-2022-26706 flaw on May 16, 2022.
-An attacker can trigger the flaw using a specially crafted Office document containing malicious macro code that allows to bypass sandbox restrictions and execute commands on the system.
+Apple addressed the CVE-2022-26706 flaw on May 16.
+Through it, a threat actor can trigger the flaw using a customized Office document containing “malicious macro code that allows to bypass sandbox restrictions and execute commands on the system.”

 Experts concerned about ransomware groups creating searchable databases of victim data